platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 description: A reference of the properties found in various activities.
 ---

-Activities are responses to actions in your project, including when you deploy your app, when you [push code](#push), and when a [cron job is run](#cron).
+Activities log changes to your project, including when you deploy your app, when you [push code](#push), and when a [cron job is run](#cron).